-- (1) Registrants name, business address, home address, telephone number, electronic mail address; or - (2) If owner is a partnership the principal business addresses, telephone and electronic mailing aqddress contact (including electronic) information; or - (3) If owner is a corporation, the person registering must state whether it is organized under the laws of this state or is a foreign corporation, and must show the mailing address, business location, telephone number, electronic mail address, contact information and name of the primary individual in charge of the local office of such corporation, if any, and the names of all officers and directors or trustees of such corporation, and, if a foreign corporation, the place of incorporation; - (4) Name, address, electronic mail address and telephone number of the property manager or management company (if any); and - (5) Street address of the rental unit property; and - (6) Zoning district of the property (verified by the Planning and Development Services Department); and - (7) Indication whether the occupancy of each unit on the property is restricted to a family and one other person who is not related (as stated in the Land Development Code); and - (68) Number of rental units and persons the each rental unit is designed to occupy; and - (79) Whether there has been a change of occupancy use; and - (810) The name(s), address, electronic mail address and phone number (24-hour contact number) of designated employee(s) or authorized representative(s) who shall be assigned to respond to emergency conditions.
-Emergency conditions shall include but not limited to; fire, natural disaster, flood, burst pipes, collapse hazard, emergency repairs and violent crime; and - (911) Signature or electronic signature by the registrant requiring the applicant to self-certify that the information on the application is accurate and truthful under penalty of perjury under the laws of the State of Texas; and - (12) Payment of any applicable fee established by this Article or the City Council. - (b) Registration Following Violations.
-Immediate registration is required, and no exceptions shall be made, if the following conditions exist: - (1) Two or more separate notices of violation are issued for the same property within a 12-month period and the owner of the property fails to correct the violations within the time frame required by the code official: - (2) Five or more separate code violations within a 12-month period regardless of whether the owner of the property corrects the violations within the time frame required by the code official; or - (3) Two or more citations are issued for the same property within a 12-month period. - (4) For the purposes of this section, violations identified in the notices and citations must be related to the San Marcos Code of Ordinances, or violations of state law relating to public order and decency, controlled substances or alcohol, or public health, safety and morals.
+- (1) Registrant's name, business address, home address, telephone number, electronic mail address; or - (2) If the owner is a partnership, the principal business addresses, telephone and electronic mailing address; or - (3) If owner is a corporation or other business organization, the person registering must state whether the corporation or business organization is organized under the laws of this state or is a foreign entity, and must show the mailing address, business location, telephone number, electronic mail address, contact information and name of the primary individual in charge of the local office of such entity, if any, and the names of all officers, directors, members or trustees of such entity, and, if a foreign entity, the place of organization; or - (4) Name, address, electronic mail address and telephone number of the property manager or management company (if any); and

+- (5) Street address of the rental property; and - (6) Zoning district classification of the property (verified by the Planning and Development Services Department); and - (7) Indication whether the occupancy of each unit on the property is restricted to a family and one other person who is not related (as stated in the Development Code); and - (8) Number of rental units and persons the each rental unit is designed to occupy; and - (9) Whether there has been a change of occupancy use; and - (10) The name(s), address, electronic mail address and phone number (24-hour contact number) of designated employee(s) or authorized representative(s) who shall be assigned to respond to emergency conditions.
+Emergency conditions shall include but not limited to; fire, natural disaster, flood, burst pipes, collapse hazard, emergency repairs and violent crime; and - (11) Signature or electronic signature by the registrant requiring the applicant to self-certify that the information on the application is accurate and truthful under penalty of perjury under the laws of the State of Texas.; and - (12) Payment of any applicable fee established by this article or the City Council.

-Commented [HA2]: This section, previously recommended for removal from Chapter 34, has been reinstated to aid in enforcement procedures
+(b) Registration Following Violations.
+Immediate registration is required, and no exceptions shall be made, if the following conditions exist:

+- (1) Two or more separate notices of violation are issued for the same property within a 12- month period and the owner of the property fails to correct the violations within the time frame required by the code official; - (2) Five or more separate code violations within a 12-month period regardless of whether the owner of the property corrects the violations within the time frame required by the code official; or - (3) Two or more citations are issued for the same property within a 12month period. - (4) For the purposes of this section, violations identified in the notices and citations must be related to the San Marcos Code of Ordinances, or violations of state law relating to public order and decency, controlled substances or alcohol, or public health, safety and morals.
-(bc) Standards Specific to Long-Term Rentals

-(1) Each property upon which is located a rental unit is required to register under this division, except:

-(a) Registration of a long term rental is not required when at least one occupant of the property is the owner of record.
-This exemption shall not apply if two or more citations are issued for the same property within a 12 month period.

-(2) It shall be the sole responsibility of the registrant, owner, and / or landlord to review this registration for each long term rental unit in accordance with the terms outlined in this Article.

-(3) The occupancy restrictions of Subpart B of the City's Code of Ordinances shall apply.
+- (c) Standards Specific to Long-Term Rentals. - (1) Each property upon which is located a rental unit is required to register under this division, except: - a.
+Registration of a long term rental is not required when at least one occupant of the property is the owner of record.
+This exemption shall not apply if two or more citations are issued for the same property within a 12- month period. - (2) It shall be the sole responsibility of the registrant, owner, and/or landlord to review this registration for each long term rental unit in accordance with the terms outlined in this Article. - (3) The occupancy restrictions of Subpart B of the City's Code of Ordinances shall apply.